bcgov/nr-broker/docs/operations_audit.md

 ### Audit Auth Fields

 All auth fields are custom to the Broker audit log.
+If you are using a strict Elastic Common Schema, these fields should be added.

 | Field | Mandatory | Type | Description | Values |
 | ----- | --------- | ---- | ----------- | ------ |